 Nuclear Weapons Divestment

 Get your your bank, your school, your faith community, your town, local hospital or other community institution to divest!
-We are hoping new divestment campaigns will be launched during the Weeks of Action on Nuclear Weapons and Fossil Fuels (Sept 16-29, 2024).
 Getting an institution to divest is not something that will be achieved in one day, but will take time and perseverance…

 As an individual, you may have money that is directly supporting the nuclear weapons industry through a bank, credit card, insurance company or pension fund.
 You can learn more to make sure you are not unknowingly involved in the nuclear weapons in the Financial Institutions tab below.